 Finally, to secure his own divinity and immortality, he minted coins with the words “Allah Akbar”.
 It was meant to confuse.
 Did it mean “God is great” or “Akbar is God”.
 In spite of all these outrageous actions, Akbar showed few narcissistic traits.
-These moves were, more calculated political maneuvers than simple self-glorification.
+These moves were more intended to be calculated political maneuvers than simple self-glorification.

 As military commander, Akbar was the most fearless.
 Donning the shiny armour of European knights, he would lead his army at the frontline.
 His first battles were won against the defiant Rajputs who could not have been defeated if they were more united.
 Akbar ordered a huge massacre at Chitor, a Rajput stronghold to warn the other rulers who eventually bowed to Mughal rule without too much of a fight.
 When the Portuguese met his army in Gujarat, the Europeans swiftly and wisely declined the Gujarati’s invitation to repel Akbar’s forces.

 Akbar died at the ripe old age of 63 in 1605.
-Knowing that his would be a tough act to follow, his descendants erected an imposing tomb to remember him, hoping that their subjects would remember the glory of the Mughal Empire under his rule and remain loyal to it.
+Knowing that his would be a tough act to follow, his descendants erected an imposing tomb to honour his reign, hoping that their subjects would remember the glory of the Mughal Empire under his rule and remain loyal to it.

 Akbar’s Tomb is a bit out of the way from Taj Mahal and the other sites like Agra Fort.
 From the map below, you will see it in the top left or NW corner, so getting there from the more happening part of Agra will require some bargaining skills.
 A word of caution, beware of guides, drivers, hotel staff who are “too friendly” or helpful.
 Just as the bank is never your friend, behave professionally towards these folks or you’ll have trouble shaking them off later.

-Being the greatest means that all that follow were lesser.
-Akbar was succeeded by his son, the henpecked Jahangir who had to fight off attempts to usurp the throne.
-The trend continued until his grandson Shah Jahan ended with rebelling princes until Aurangzeb seized the throne and forced radical Islam on his Hindu subjects.
+Being the greatest means that all that followed were lesser.
+Akbar was succeeded by his son, the henpecked Jahangir who had to fight off many attempts to usurp the throne.
+The trend continued.
+Akbar’s grandson Shah Jahan also died with rebelling princes vying for the throne until Aurangzeb seized the throne and forced radical Islam on his Hindu subjects.
 From then on, the Mughal empire started to disintegrate.
 The greatness of Akbar can only be remembered and not emulated.